-Funded by the Bill & Melissa Gates Foundation through the Mindset Scholars Network, I’ve teamed up with Dr. Jamaal Matthews, Dr. DeLeon Gray, and a diverse team of research scholars to develop a protocol to examine the presence of belonging-centered instruction in middle school math classrooms.
+Funded by the Bill & Melissa Gates Foundation through the Student Experience Research Network, I’ve teamed up with Dr. Jamaal Matthews, Dr. DeLeon Gray, and a diverse team of research scholars to develop a protocol to examine the presence of belonging-centered instruction in middle school mathematics classrooms.
 This project investigates the intersection of belonging, equity, and instructional strategies that support historically marginalized youth in mathematics education.

 Social Models in Chemistry and Perceptions of Similarity